unrealwork/atsd-use-cases/integrations/aws/route53-health-checks/README.md

 ## Service Availability Dashboards

-Offload health check statistics to [Axibase Time Series Database](https://axibase.com/docs/atsd/) and create consolidated dashboards with custom thresholds for alerts and notifications.
+Offload health check statistics to ATSD and create consolidated dashboards with custom thresholds for alerts and notifications.

 ## Configuration